deltaforce5/NFCTagsLostItems/README.md

 - TagWriter by NXP (only for any tag from NXP)
 - NFC Tools PRO (this one is not free)

-Scan all the tags you are going to use, collecting their IDs (the serial number), we will identify them as <code>XXXXXXXX</code>.
+Scan all the tags you are going to use collecting their IDs (the serial number), we will identify them as <code>XXXXXXXX</code>.
 Now, for each one, generate a 64bytes long key using only number and characters in both upeercase and lowercase, to be HTTP compatible without recurring to encoding, we will identify them as <code>YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY</code>.
 You can shorten the key if the whole URL won't fit in your tags memory, just remember to change the table definition in database, reducing the keyid field size, when you are going to setup the SQL database.

 You are ready to write the tags! for each one store a "Link" or "URL/URI" type field with the following data, assuming you are going to use secure server only:
 - url type: https://